fwhuesken/customSP500/readme.txt

 - ~~separate table for sector needed~~
 - ~~let user select which ones to drop~~
 - ~~figure out how the filter function works and apply to sector dropdown~~
+- use current selection to populate a subsequent page
-- on a separate page, show selection and allow weighting (market cap and equal)
+- on that next page, show selection and allow weighting (market cap and equal)
+- OR: remove all non-necessary elements /  all checked stocks from DOM and display submit button / weighting option

 **Misc**